e-c-k-e-r/vall-e/README.md

 The `lr` command will also let you adjust the learning rate on the fly.
 For example: `lr 1.0e-3` will set the learning rate to `0.001`.

+Some additional flags can be passed as well:
+* `--eval`: only run the evaluation / validation pass, then exit afterwards.
+* `--eval-random-text-prompts`: use random text prompts for the evaluation pass, rather than the provided text prompts in the dataset.

 ### Finetuning

 Finetuning can be done by training the full model, or using a LoRA.